nweidenh/startup/README.md

 - [x] **Application Text Content** - Consistent sans-serif font across the whole website, with sizes and bold differing when needed.

 - [x] **Applicaiton Images** - Styled the image on the home screen with padding added, as well as an image-like table on the Play Game page.

+## REACT Phase 1

+For this deliverable I changed my base frol HTML to the react framework, editing the code to have all design and functionality passed on.

+- [x] **Main Index File** - Created an index file that acts as the main center for naviation, with all other jsx files being directed by it.

+- [x] **CSS Functionality** - Reworked a few design elements that did not work immediately on the switch to JSX and React

+- [x] **Responsive to Window Resizing** - The app looks good on all window sizes and devices.
+If it gets really small then I feel it would be impractical, but that is likely the same for all tiny screens.

+- [x] **Application Elements** - Emphasized contrast and whitespace.
+The layout has been changed to be centered on the page and emphasize the main parts of each page.
+Included boxes for some of the text to make things more readable and broken up.
+Also changed some of the buttons to be better styled.

+- [x] **Application Text Content** - Consistent sans-serif font across the whole website, with sizes and bold differing when needed.

+- [x] **Applicaiton Images** - Styled the image on the home screen with padding added, as well as an image-like table on the Play Game page.